Meet the Green Bay Doulas

-Emily’s strength lies in supporting women and their families through the childbearing years, in whatever manner they envision it unfolding.
+Emily’s strength lies in supporting families through the childbearing years, in whatever manner they envision it unfolding.
 Unbiased and judgment free support are the cornerstones on which Emily has built Green Bay Doulas.

 Prior to doula work, Emily worked as a nanny, respite provider and ABA behavioral therapist for 8+ years.
 She has extensive experience with special needs and children with spectrum disorders.

 Emily’s ability to build mutual respect and admiration with providers and hospital administrators has been a tremendous asset to the families she supports.
-She is a resident member on the board of directors for NeighborWorks Green Bay and is an active member in the local Chamber of Commerce.
+She is a resident member on the board of directors for NeighborWorks Green Bay, and Olde Main.
+She is also an active member in the local Chamber of Commerce.

 Emily’s accolades include:

-- 2018 Future 15 Young Professional of the Year by the Greater Green Bay Chamber of Commerce.
+- Future 15 award recipient- Young Professional of the Year by the Greater Green Bay Chamber of Commerce.